laravel-enso/charts/README.md

 1. Add `'LaravelEnso\Chart\ChartServiceProvider::class'` to your providers list in config/app.php.

+2. Publish the config with `php artisan vendor:publish --tag=charts-config`

-2. Publish the vue component with `php artisa vendor:publish --tag=chart-component`
+3. Publish the vue component with `php artisan vendor:publish --tag=charts-component`

-3. Include chart.vue in you app.js
+4. Include chart.vue in you app.js

 ```
 Vue.component('chart',